sepehr-safari/nostr-deploy-cli/README.md

 This will:

-- 🔐 Auto-generate a new Nostr keypair
+- 🔍 Check for existing authentication configuration in the project
+- 🔄 Reuse existing keypair if found, or auto-generate a new one if needed
-- ⚙️ Set up default configuration (relays, Blossom server, domain)
+- ⚙️ Set up default configuration (relays, Blossom server, domain) for missing settings
-- 💾 Display your keys for you to save securely
+- 💾 Display keys for you to save securely (if newly generated)
-- 🚀 Deploy immediately to your new npub subdomain
+- 🚀 Deploy immediately to your npub subdomain

 **Important:** Save the generated private key (nsec) securely!
 You'll need it for future deployments.